Professor of History and Theory of Architecture and Urbanism / Head of Urban Studies

 Till Förster is an anthropologist.
 He holds the chair of Social Anthropology and is founding director of the Centre for African Studies at the University of Basel, Switzerland.
 He has specialised on visual culture and political transformations in West and Central Africa and conducted field research for many years, mainly in Côte d’Ivoire and Cameroon.
 His recent publications focus on questions of urban governance and social creativity in northern Côte d’Ivoire and on urban visual culture in Cameroon.
 He has published extensively on questions of urban politics and culture in Africa and beyond.
 Together with Lucy Koechlin he has edited The Politics of Governance (London 2014).

-Associate Professor of African Studies
+Professor for African Studies

-Elísio Macamo is Associate Professor of African Studies at the University of Basel.
+Elísio Macamo is Professor for African Studies at the University of Basel.
 Previsouly (until 2009) he taught development Sociology at the University of Bayreuth, where he was a founding member of the Bayreuth International Graduate School of African Studies.
 Elísio Macamo was born and grew up in Mozambique.
 He studied in Maputo (Mozambique), Salford and London (England) and Bayreuth (Germany) and holds an MA degree in Translation and Interpreting (Salford), an MA degree in Sociology and Social Policy (University of North London) and a PhD and “Habilitation” in General Sociology (University of Bayreuth).

 A post-doctoral fellowship at the University of Bayreuth, a research fellowship at the Centre for African Studies in Lisbon (Portugal), an AGORA-Fellowship at the Institute for Advanced Studies in Berlin and a visiting lecturer at Eduardo Mondlane University in Mozambique are some of the stations in his academic career.
 As a member of the Council for the Development of Social Science Research in Africa (CODESRIA) he regularly offers methodological workshops to Portuguese speaking African doctoral students.
 Furthermore he regularly engages in teaching in Brazil.